apiato/documentation/docs/pacakges/readme.md

 ```

 You just need to call `composer update` in order to install the respective packages.
 The package (e.g., the container)
-`apiato/settings-container` is then installed to the `app/Containers/Vendor` folder.
+`apiato/settings-container` is then installed to the `App\Containers\Vendor` folder.
 However, the developer of the package
 needs to follow some basic guidelines listed below.
 :::caution Warning
 **Do not** modify content within a downloaded container, as it will be overwritten if you call `composer update`.